Enishe1/WildVision/readme.md

 [![License](https://img.shields.io/github/license/Enishe1/WildVision)](https://github.com/Enishe1/WildVision/blob/main/LICENSE.txt)
 [![GitHub stars](https://img.shields.io/github/stars/Enishe1/WildVision)](https://github.com/Enishe1/WildVision/stargazers)

 WildVision is a wildlife species identification project developed as part of the Data Science and Artificial Intelligence course at the Faculty of Electrical Engineering, University of Sarajevo.
-The project employs image classification models to identify various wildlife species, utilizing a dataset of wildlife images.
+The project employs image classification models to identify various wildlife species native to Bosnia and Herzegovina, utilizing a dataset of wildlife images.
 The system aims to assist in the automated classification of wildlife, contributing to conservation efforts and biodiversity monitoring.<br>

 ## Table of Contents
 - [Overview](#overview)